 LINK Unlimited Scholars was founded in 1966 in response to Dr. Martin Luther King, Jr.’s hopeful message that “children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 This hopeful message led John and Carolyn Parmer to mentor an African American child through four years of high school and enlist their friends to do the same.

-Since 1966, LINK Unlimited Scholars has been Chicago’s highest performing and most experienced African American high school mentoring and scholarship program, bringing together the comprehensive resources required to shape high potential, economically disadvantaged youth into academic achievers and life-long community leaders.
-The over 50 year old organization’s approach provides a rigorous support system built to develop and hone the academic and interpersonal skills necessary for admission to top tier colleges and universities, and ultimately, college graduation and a lifetime of success.
+Since 1966, LINK Unlimited Scholars has been Chicago’s highest performing and most experienced African American high school college prep and career readiness organization which provides mentoring and scholarships.
+Over 50 years ago, we set out to foster relationships between individuals hailing from different racial and class backgrounds–personally connecting them to better foster meaningful, socioeconomic change.
+The organization’s approach provides a rigorous support system built to develop and hone the academic and interpersonal skills necessary for admission to top tier colleges and universities, and ultimately, college graduation and a lifetime of success.

-Since 1966, LINK Unlimited has successfully supported more than 2,400 scholars.
+LINK Unlimited has successfully supported more than 2,500 scholars.
 Our strategic goal is to support endeavors that show great promise for developing personal leadership, achievement and ultimately, success – both in and out of the classroom.
-This philosophy is reflected in our programming, our staff and the families we serve.
-Our number one goal at LINK Unlimited is to provide every opportunity that will afford the scholars we serve a concrete blueprint by which they can confidently and successfully change the trajectory of their lives.
+This philosophy is reflected in our staff, the families we serve, and in our programming, where we have challenged our scholars academically and personally–pushing them beyond their predetermined limits to reach higher levels of excellence.
+Our number one goal at LINK Unlimited is to continue to innovate our programming by extending our focus beyond the classroom, to incorporate connections that ultimately will help close social gaps and change the trajectory of their lives.

 If education is the core of LINK Unlimited Scholars, then the scholar/mentor relationship is at the heart of what we do.
-We are the only scholarship organization in the city of Chicago that provides individual, one-on-one mentoring for each of its scholars.
+We are the only college prep and career readiness organization in the city of Chicago that provides individual, one-on-one mentoring for each of its scholars for 4 years.
 This unique aspect of our program provides the bridge that connects students’ dreams for the future to the reality of achieving that future.
 The exposure, understanding, and guidance that the scholar/mentor relationship creates is vital to the success of each LINK scholar.

 |1966||While at Holy Angels parish on Chicago’s Southside, John & Carolyn Parmer offer to pay the tuition of a student attending De La Salle High School.
 Richard Smith becomes the first LINK scholar.|